sydasif/my-pandoc-book/chapters/02-python-intro.md

 Python falls into the category of interpreted languages.
 To program in Python, you’ll need a Python interpreter.
 Without it, you won’t be able to execute your code.
 The best part is that Python is free, making it one of its most significant advantages.
 Languages designed for interpretation are often referred to as scripting languages, and the source programs written in them are called scripts.

-## Understanding Python
+## Understanding Python Language

 Python is a widely-used, interpreted, object-oriented, high-level programming language with dynamic semantics.
 It’s employed for general-purpose programming and is known for its versatility.
 The name “Python” comes from an old BBC television comedy sketch series called Monty Python’s Flying Circus.

-Python’s creation is credited to Guido van Rossum, born in 1956 in Haarlem, the Netherlands.
+Python’s creation is credited to *Guido van Rossum*, born in `1956` in Haarlem, the Netherlands.
 While Python’s popularity has grown worldwide, it’s essential to acknowledge that it all started with Guido’s vision.

-In 1999, Guido van Rossum outlined his goals for Python:
+In `1999`, *Guido van Rossum* outlined his goals for Python:

 - Create an easy, intuitive, and powerful language.
 - Keep it open source.